 Why is Sinus Pressure in The Ears So Painful?

-When experiencing pain and pressure in the ears caused from sinus congestion, there are many questions that may cross your mind.
+When experiencing pain and pressure in the ears caused by sinus congestion, there are many questions that may cross your mind.
 How do I make it go away?
 The cause of the pain in your ears is usually due to sinus pressure.
-This is because the sinus congestion and stuffiness can affect the pressure in your ears.
+This is because sinus congestion and stuffiness can affect the pressure in your ears.
 The pressure in your sinuses affects more than just your nose.
 It can also cause pain in your ears, dizziness, and the feeling that your ears feel stuffed up or clogged.
 The good news is, there are several remedies to bring you relief.

 Here are some remedies for sinus pressure in the ears:

 Nasal decongestants like nasal sprays, saline solutions, or tablets can help relieve sinus pressure and blockage.
 This helps to relieve clogged ears.
 If you use a decongestant, make sure to follow the directions on the medication.

 Over-the-counter pain medication can also relieve pain associated with sinus pressure.
 Some medications to try for relief are Ibuprofen, Naproxen, or Acetaminophen.
 Speak with your physician or pharmacist for the best option for you.